13 Examples On How To Get More Reviews For Your App in 2025

 Slack, the messaging app, uses humor in their review requests.
 One of my favorite prompts they use is: “We don’t want to bug you, but if you’ve got a sec, would you mind rating us?”
 It’s playful, polite, and makes you feel they’re not trying to pressure you.

 Why I love it?
 The self-awareness.
 Slack knows how annoying constant pop-ups can be, and by acknowledging that, they make the request feel more human.
-You don’t feel like they’re demanding a review—it’s more of a friendly ask.
+You don’t feel like they’re demanding a review, it’s more of a friendly ask.
 They say a kind word goes a long way, and if you’re a stressed out of your mind person communicating through Slack, that just might be it.

-4. Duolingo: “You’re Crushing It!”
+4. Duolingo: “You’re crushing it!”

 Why I love it?
 Timing is everything.
 They hit you up for a review when you’re on a high, feeling successful.
 You’re much more likely to leave a glowing review when you’re already feeling like a champ, having learned a little bit more in Klingon or Gaelic.
-Besides that, Duolingo’s Social Media team has the best memes out there, and the general sentiment towards the app is very positive.
-Rating the app requests is something that comes naturally to this company.

-No surprise—Tinder keeps it on-brand by using their iconic "swipe" mechanic in their review requests.
+No surprise, Tinder keeps it on-brand by using their iconic "swipe" mechanic in their review requests.
 Instead of just a boring pop-up, they’ll hit you with a message: “Swipe right if you love us!
 Want to rate Tinder in the app store?”

 6. Spotify: “Thanks For Listening”

 Spotify’s review prompts are simple but hit the right note (pun intended).
-After listening to a few songs or a playlist, they might send you a message like, “Thanks for listening!
-Enjoying Spotify?
-Leave us a review!”
+After listening to a few songs or a playlist, they might send you a message like

 Dropbox goes for a more service-based approach with its review prompts.
 They ask, “How’s our service so far?”
 This makes it feel less about rating an app and more about providing feedback on the service itself, which feels customer-centric.

-10. Grammarly: “Is Your Writing Improving?”
+8. Grammarly: “Is Your Writing Improving?”

-13. Zova's emojified rating request
+10. Zova's emojified rating request

 Zova’s emojified rating request is a fun twist on the usual review prompt!
 Instead of plain old stars, they use emojis to gauge how users feel.
 If someone picks the heart-eyes emoji (basically saying they love the app), they’re asked to leave a review in the App Store.
 On the flip side, if a user selects the frowning face, they’re sent to a feedback form to share what went wrong.
-We’re seeing this approach getting used more and more often, and why not—you can convey so much through emojis alone.
+We’re seeing this approach getting used more and more often, and why not, you can convey so much through emojis alone.

-When is the right time to prompt users for reviews
+When is the right time to prompt users for reviews?

 If you want to raise app reviews, you need to be strategic, obviously.
 Here's what I’ve learned, and Apple’s own best practices back this up.